IgnisDa/IgnisDa/README.md

 - I am looking to learn low level languages like C/C++ soon, along with Rust next.

-## Languages and technologies I am using
+## Languages and technologies used

 - Python
   1. Django